Pro-Palestine activists ‘shocked’ after ejection from council meeting

 In a press release on Tuesday, the group said it was “shocked” that law enforcement was called to a “silent and peaceful protest by local residents exercising their right to be present at the council’s public deliberations”.

-The statement also claims that after proceedings were halted, Maughan entered the viewing gallery and said residents were allowed to remain if they removed the word ‘genocide’.
+A video shared on social media shows that after proceedings were halted, Maughan entered the viewing gallery and said residents were allowed to remain if they removed the word ‘genocide’.

-He was quoted by the group as saying: “If you were saying ‘stop the war’ or something of that nature, [we would allow you to continue]”.
+“If you were saying ‘stop the war’ or something of that nature, [we would allow you to continue]”.

 The campaigners said: “Finally, Camden Council acknowledges that genocide is offensive.